Canada Arts Training Fund

 - be incorporated in Canada as a not-for-profit organization;

-- demonstrate that the training for which funding is requested is not funded as a provincial post-secondary education activity and that it does not result in the granting in that province of a post-secondary qualification such as a diploma, certificate or degree;
+- demonstrate that the training for which funding is requested is not funded as a provincial post-secondary education activity (for the purposes of this program, post-secondary education is defined as education that follows 12 years of primary and secondary education), and demonstrate that the activity for which funding is requested does not result in the granting of a post-secondary qualification such as a diploma, certificate, or degree;

-- receive support for at least 30% of costs related to training work from sources other than this program (for example: tuition, other levels of government, fundraising, etc.).
+- receive support from sources other than the CATF for at least 30% of costs related to the training work (e.g. tuition, other levels of government, fundraising).
 Total support from all levels of government cannot exceed 90% of the activity costs;

-- be directed by recognized professionals with a background in the discipline in which training is provided and that training should be staffed with professionals from that artistic discipline;
+- be directed by recognized professionals with a background in the discipline in which training is provided.
+While you may operate other concurrent activities for different purposes, the training program should be staffed with professionals from that artistic discipline;

-- have sufficient administrative capacity to support organizational objectives;
+- have sufficient administrative capacity to support organizational objectives and to comply with funding conditions;

-- be accessible to Canadians through a national competitive admission process available in both of Canada's official languages, including a bilingual website and information material, and a bilingual audition process (training programs in an Aboriginal or ethnocultural art form and training programs involving students aged 10 to 19 years where the accompanying academic education is offered in only one language may be considered as exceptions); and
+- be accessible to Canadians through a national, competitive admission process available in both of Canada’s official languages, including a bilingual website and information material, and a bilingual audition process.
+An exception will be made for training programs in an Indigenous or ethnocultural art form, or in a language-specific art form (such as theatre).
+Exceptions may also be made for training programs involving students aged 10 to 19 years, where the accompanying academic education is offered in only one language; and

 - have a national student body.
 It is expected that a national organization would draw at least 20% of its student body from regions outside the training area.

-Organizations that offer training related to Aboriginal arts or to artistic practices based on ethnocultural traditions should consult a CATF program officer to determine eligibility.
+Training related to Indigenous arts or artistic practices based on ethnocultural traditions should consult us to determine whether the last two criteria must be met.

 Arts Policy Branch